 During her time at medical school Cynthia and her fellow students traveled home to spend time with their families twice a year.
 They needed to travel by train and boat and there were often other young people and teenagers on board who had dropped out of school.
 Cynthia and her friends saw that many of these people worked very hard and had crossed into Thailand to buy things that they could then sell in Burma.
 These young people were always under threat of arrest by Burmese military or customs officials who would come on board and either confiscate all of their belongings or arrest them and take them away.
 These young people feared the officials a great deal, as they knew that if they were caught with the goods or without ID they could lose everything or worse still, be forced into military activities such as becoming a soldier or a porter for the army.

-In November 1988 Dr. Cynthia moved to Mae Sot.
+In November 1988 Dr Cynthia moved to Mae Sot.
 She wanted to set up a center for students needing somewhere to stay or requiring referral for further medical care.
-Mae Sot had a hospital where this could be done and from this time the clinic began to develop a referal system with the local hospital which continues today.
+Mae Sot had a hospital where this could be done and from this time the clinic began to develop a referral system with the local hospital which continues today.

 Over the years, the clinic has developed into a comprehensive health care facility offering a wide variety of services.
 The clinic staff and services offered will continue to grow and develop, as Mae Tao Clinic strives to meet the changing needs of a dynamic population.